jcalado/cgtimer/README.md

 <img src="https://github.com/jcalado/cgtimer/raw/master/screenshots/5%20second%20warning.png" width="400px">

 # Configuration

+## Client

+Press `alt` key and the menu should popup.
+Go to preferences, setup the CasparCG OSC port and channel information.

+## Server
-CGTimer expects a CasparCG server configured to output OSC data to port 6251.
+CGTimer expects a CasparCG server configured to output OSC data.
 You can do this in you caspar.config:

 ```